mikkygee/printf/README.md

 Prototypes of all functions should be included in the header file.

-Create a man page for your functions
+Create a man page for your printf functions
 # printf